 We regularly update, correct and extend the Manifesto Corpus.
 To ensure that analyses with the corpus can be reproduced later, we save and distribute older versions of the Manifesto Corpus.
 When using manifestoR you can choose to download specific corpus versions.
 If you want to make sure that your work can be replicated later, note the version number you are working on.

-When publishing work using the Manifesto Corpus, please reference (and replace the 6 X accordingly):
+When publishing work using the Manifesto Corpus, please reference depending on the version you used (and replace the

 Make sure to provide the exact version you used for your analyses to ensure the replicability of your work.